Asymptotic analysis of the linearized Boltzmann collision operator from angular cutoff to non-cutoff: Introduction

 Let us give some comments on conjecture \eqref{conject1}.
 Firstly it is easy to see that when $\epsilon$ goes to zero, \eqref{conject1} will coincide with \eqref{eqiL02}.
-This shows that the characteristic function $W^\epsilon$ describes the link of the operators between the cutoff case and the non cutoff case.
-Secondly in the description of the behavior of $\mathcal{L}^\epsilon$ \eqref{conject1}, gain of weight only happens in the region $|v|\lesssim 1/\epsilon$ in the phase space, gain of Sobolev regularity only happens in the region $|\xi|\lesssim 1/\epsilon$ in the frequency space and gain of tangential derivative only happens in the region that the eigenvalue $\lambda$ of the operator $(-\Delta_{\SS^{2}})^{1/2}$ verifies that $\lambda\lesssim 1/\epsilon$.
-These properties result from the fact that the operator $\mathcal{L}^\epsilon$ still retains the hyperbolic structure due to the cutoff assumption on the angle, that is, $\theta\gtrsim \epsilon$.
-Thirdly, because of the hyperbolic structure of the operator $\mathcal{L}^\epsilon$, the methods introduced in the previous work \cite{amuxy4,amuxy5,gs1,gs2,afl,lmkx,he2,pao} cannot be applied to capture the terms $|W^\epsilon((-\Delta_{\SS^{2}})^{1/2})f|_{L^2}$ and $|W^\epsilon f|_{L^{2}}$ in \eqref{conject1}.
+This shows that the characteristic function $W^\epsilon$ connects the cutoff case and the non-cutoff case.
+Secondly on the right-hand of \eqref{conject1}, gain of weight only happens in the region $|v|\lesssim 1/\epsilon$ in the phase space, gain of Sobolev regularity only happens in the region $|\xi|\lesssim 1/\epsilon$ in the frequency space and gain of tangential derivative only happens in the region that the eigenvalue $\lambda$ of the operator $(-\Delta_{\mathbb{S}^{2}})^{\frac{1}{2}}$ verifies $\lambda\lesssim 1/\epsilon$.
+These properties are consistent with the fact that the operator $\mathcal{L}^\epsilon$ has a hyperbolic structure due to the angular cutoff, that is, $\theta \gtrsim \epsilon$.
+Thirdly, because of hyperbolic structure of $\mathcal{L}^\epsilon$, it is unclear how to derive $|W^\epsilon((-\Delta_{\mathbb{S}^{2}})^{\frac{1}{2}})f|_{L^2}$ and $|W^\epsilon f|_{L^{2}}$ in \eqref{conject1} using the methods in the previous works \cite{amuxy4,amuxy5,gs1,gs2,afl,lmkx,he2,pao}.
 Therefore we need some new idea to prove the conjecture.